utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

-## Troubleshooting MFA Verification Issues
+## Troubleshooting MFA Verification and Account Lockout Issues
 {:#troubleshooting}

 Below are procedures to recover your UTokyo Account when you cannot sign in using MFA due to malfunction, phone number change, etc.